Citizens Commission on Human Rights

 CRUELTY TO AN ANIMAL CARRIES AN 8 TIMES GREATER MONETARY FINE AND LONGER JAIL TERM THAN ILL-TREATING A PSYCHIATRIC PATIENT: Under the NSW Prevention of Cruelty to Animals Act, if someone is cruel to an animal it carries a maximum penalty of $44,000 or imprisonment for 1 year or both.
 Yet in stark contrast, if a psychiatrist or mental health worker ill-treats a psychiatric patient it carries a penalty of only $5,500 or imprisonment for 6 months or both under the current NSW Mental Health Act–significantly less than the penalty for being cruel to an animal.7

-• NSW had the highest re-admission rate for 65-74 year olds and 75+ year olds in Australia.9
+- NSW had the second highest re-admission rate to a psychiatric hospital/ward for 65-74 year olds and 75+ year olds in Australia.9

 If psychiatric treatments were working there would be evidence of this in the reduction of children and adults requiring assistance.
 Money cannot be continued to be poured into the current failing NSW mental health system when there is a dire need for accountable and effective care.